IvarMartens/Final-Project---Chess-game-recognition/README.md

 ## Run Instructions
 1. Set up a chess board with 1 King, 1 Queen, 1 Rook and 2 pawns for both black and white.
 2. Once video feed is initiated run `main.py`.
-3. In the standard configuration, as seen in commit named "Demo Version Full", the program should show the topdown view with grid and red dots indicating a predicted piece once we have detected four corners of a chessboard (middle window).
+3. In the standard configuration, as seen in commit named "Updated File Structure - Demo Version Full", the program should show the topdown view with grid and red dots indicating a predicted piece once we have detected four corners of a chessboard (middle window).
 It shows 2 chessboards ones a valid initial state is found.
 The window called "Detected Board" shows the predictions of the current frame (left window).
 This window will show some flikkering as predictions are not fully accurate all of the time as can be seen in the image below.
 The window called "Board" will shows the current accepted board with highlights for the last move (right window).

 ![alt text](image.png)